Grant impacts mental health program

 Through the partnership, also supported by the Dekko Foundation, DeKalb Eastern’s mental health program will be self-sustaining after year two by a financial commitment from Northeastern Center.

-“Our school district is so excited about our partnership with United Way, Northeastern Center and Dekko Foundation and the support and services we can provide our students together,” said Lori Kaiser, speaking for her guidance team at Eastside Junior-Senior High School.
+“Our school district is so excited about our partnership with United Way, Northeastern Center and Dekko Foundation and the support and services we can provide our students together,” said Lori Kaiser, a guidance counselor at Eastside Junior-Senior High School.
 “We feel very blessed that the community supports our vision and are willing to assist with the initial funding to make this a reality.”

 “Northeastern Center is excited to partner with DeKalb Eastern school district to provide support, mental health services and teacher/staff trainings,” said Terri Christ from the Northeastern Center.
 “Early identification and intervention in regard to mental health challenges is essential to help students achieve emotional and mental wholeness.
 Our shared vision would not have been possible without the support of the United Way and the Dekko Foundation.”

-United Way said in a statement that is excited about this new collaboration and the opportunities it will provide for all students and families at DeKalb Eastern Community Schools.

-For more information, people can call the United Way of DeKalb County at 927-0995.
+For more information, contact the United Way of DeKalb County at 927-0995.

 (0) comments